 Art you more of fine-art buff?
 No problem.
 Head to the Nezu Museum for an impressive mix of Japanese, Korean, and Chinese collections that span from ancient to modern times.
 And when you've had your fill of landscapes, walk through the adjoining garden to see trees that change with the seasons.

-Anthony Bourdain says that the best way to get to know a city is by exploring its markets, and since Tokyo has famously been lauded as his favorite destination, it's worth checking out Tsukiji Market.
+Anthony Bourdain says that the best way to get to know a city is by exploring its markets, and since Tokyo has famously been lauded as his favourite destination, it's worth checking out Tsukiji Market.
 The early-morning scenes are a spectacle of food stalls, where the epitome of fresh seafood is a backdrop of mingling vendors and spectators.
 Glimpse the catch of the day, including big tuna, and stay for a sushi breakfast.

 Bibliophiles, rejoice: Daikanyama T-Site is the sleek bookstore of your dreams.
 Three modern buildings house every type of title that may pique your interest, and the owners encourage visitors to stay as long as they'd like.
 While most of the titles are in Japanese, there are some in English, too.